zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 -   -dbr: Determines whether to ignore corrupted data \(such as extra or missing columns and mismatched column data types\).
     -   If this value is true, all data not satisfying table definitions is ignored.
     -   When the parameter is set to false, the system displays error messages in case of corrupted data, but the raw data in the destination table is not contaminated.
 -   -dfp: Specifies the format of DateTime data.
 Default value: yyyy-MM-dd HH:mm:ss.
-If you want to specify the time format to the level of milliseconds, you can use tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS'.
+If you want to specify the time format to the level of milliseconds, you can use tunnel upload -dfp 'yyyy-MM-dd HH:mm:ss.SSS',for details of DateTime data types, please refer to [../../../../dita-oss-bucket/SP\_76/DNODPS1892969/EN-US\_TP\_11923.md\#](../../../../intl.en-US/Product Introduction/Definition/Data types.md#).
 -   -fd: Specifies the column delimiter of the local data file.
 The default value is comma.
 -   -h: Determines whether the data file contains the header.
 If it is set to true, Dship skips the header and starts uploading from the second row.
 -   -mbr: By default, if more than 1,000 rows of corrupted data uploaded, the upload is terminated.
 This parameter allows you to adjust the tolerated volume of corrupted data.